gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 There are **two** applications deployed to the Azure Sphere.

 1. The first application is a **High-Level** *Linux* application running on the **Cortex A7** core.
 It is responsible for sending temperature and humidity data to Azure IoT Central, processing Digital Twin and Direct Method messages from Azure IoT Central, and finally, passing on **inter-core** messages from the *FreeRTOS* application running on the Real-Time core to Azure IoT Central.
 1. The second is a **Real-Time** *FreeRTOS* application running in the **Cortex M4**.
-It runs a number of FreeRTOS Tasks.
+It runs several FreeRTOS Tasks.
 The first task is to blink an LED, the second is to monitor for button presses, and the third is to send **inter-core** messages to the **High-Level** application whenever the button is pressed. **Note**, the FreeRTOS application running on the Real-Time core cannot connect directly to the network.

 ![](resources/azure-sphere-application-architecture.png)